-How to compare and buy TV packages
+How do I compare and buy TV packages?

 We’re spoilt for choice when it comes to TV services.
 But the sheer amount of options can be overwhelming.

 What is the difference between the TV packages, and how do you know which is right for you?
-None of this needs to be time consuiming, expensive or stressful, but it definitely pays to do some research and get the right package at the right price.
+None of this needs to be time consuming, expensive or stressful, but it definitely pays to do some research and get the right package at the right price.
 Let’s take a closer look!

 What TV services are available and how do they work?

 BT TV - previously known as BT Vision - is a low cost TV service which combines Freeview and IPTV (Internet Protocol Television).
 BT TV provides YouView boxes which allow you to access both Freeview broadcasts and additional premium channels via a BT Broadband connection.

 Freeview launched in 2002, offering a wide selection of TV and radio channels over the air at no cost.
 All you need to access Freeview is a compatible receiver, which can be a standalone set-top box or built into a TV.
 Freeview is undoubtedly the cheapest way to get TV as you only need to pay for a licence, but additional features such as catch-up, recording and on-demand streaming will depend on the hardware, and may involve extra fees.